 - Eating flavored ice pops, such as Popsicles.

 - Taking over-the-counter pain medicines (such as acetaminophen or ibuprofen) to help relieve sore throat pain.
 Follow all instructions on the label.
 If you give medicine to your baby, follow your doctor's advice about what amount to give.
-Do not give aspirin to anyone younger than 20 because of its link to Reye syndrome, a rare but serious problem.
+Do not give aspirin to anyone younger than 20 because of its link to Reye syndrome, a serious but rare problem.